hxtree/galaxyops/services/instances/README.md

 -00E-053-0125HT

 Game time is always be going.
 There should be no downtime while accessing menus.
-When a player select a character and goes into their equipment menu they adjust it live with while the majority of the screen is visible.
+When a player select a character and goes into their gear menu they adjust it live with while the majority of the screen is visible.

 A pause feature may be used but would freeze all players menu in a game instance.